 As educators, we value authentic and meaningful learning experiences.
 We consider opportunities for student voice, along with the need to be heard, seen, and validated, as part of our educational responsibility.
 In our collaboration we have explored many ways to utilize technology in this area.
 Creation of digital books, videos, shared projects, and live meetings have always held a place in the work between our classrooms.

-Book Creator, Adobe Spark, iMovie, and a variety of Google Apps have provided limitless options for bringing our students’ work together, and allowing individual voices to shine.
+Book Creator, Adobe Express, iMovie, and a variety of Google Apps have provided limitless options for bringing our students’ work together, and allowing individual voices to shine.
 Jessica shares some more insight in the post Extended Learning Experiences.
 Even working remotely, we have been able to celebrate the contributions of ALL students in order to provide a sense of unity and purpose.
 As the year came to a close, Jessica saw the abundance of creations that had been developed between her class and her kindergarten colleague’s class in their 12 weeks of learning at home.
 In order to further celebrate their efforts and contributions, she created a digital library in Google Slides which held links, images, and videos to ALL of their work in one place.
 While each creation was shared along the way, the library brought students and families a space to reflect on their work, and see their successes as a whole learning community.

 Get Ready To Play: There are lots of free and intuitive tools available to build projects that include the work of all students.
 Take time to explore tools and develop a comfort level with each interface.
 No matter what your learning situation brings as we move forward, selecting just a few tools with open-ended possibilities will be time well spent when you have limitless options to provide your students in the next school year.